 What is Chicago’s biggest built environment challenge?

 Chicago is in an enviable position compared to other big cities with its abundant clean water and working urban infrastructure, but we are not without challenges.
 Specifically, I think we need to fix our aging sewer and storm water systems.
 Our power and communications grids need rebuilding.
 Improved public transportation will be a 21st-century requirement.

-CAF is preeminently excellent at taking everyday spaces and places and relating their importance to everyday people.
+CAC is preeminently excellent at taking everyday spaces and places and relating their importance to everyday people.

 Mies van der Rohe or Frank Lloyd Wright?

 Mies, not as diverse or versatile as Frank Lloyd Wright, but the serenity and beauty of his architecture puts him over the top.